Jeffrey Ross Gunter: Donations to Republican Party

-2024 Senate campaign
+2024 U.S. Senate campaign

 Gunter ran for the Republican nomination for U.S. Senate from Nevada in 2024, seeking to challenge Democratic incumbent Jacky Rosen.
 In the Republican primary, he ran against Sam Brown, former state Representative Jim Marchant, former lieutenant governor candidate Tony Grady, and nine other candidates.

 Republican Party leaders discouraged Gunter from entering the 2024 race, in part because of his record as ambassador and in part because he had not previously voted in any Nevada election.
 Donald Trump, the National Republican Senatorial Committee and its chair Steve Daines, as well as Senate Minority Leader Mitch McConnell, instead supported Brown.
 The Koch network's Americans for Prosperity Action super PAC also ran ads in support of Brown.
 On the campaign trail, Gunter emphasized his loyalty to Trump, described himself as a "staunch supporter" of Trump and what he called Trump's "brilliant" policies, and airing a television ad calling himself "110% pro-Trump" and using Trump slogans.
 During the race, Gunter declined to say whether he believed the 2020 elections was "stolen" from Trump, declined to say whether he supported a national restriction on abortion, and expressed uncertainty on the causes of climate change.

-Controversies

-Attack ads against Sam Brown

-During his 2024 U.S. Senate primary campaign in Nevada, Gunter faced criticism for attack ads targeting fellow Republican candidate and wounded Afghanistan veteran Sam Brown.
+Gunter faced criticism for attack ads targeting fellow Republican candidate and wounded Afghanistan veteran Sam Brown.
 The ads, referring to Brown as "the newest creature to emerge from the swamp," included manipulated images that accentuated Brown’s facial scars from a 2008 IED explosion during his military service.
 Critics, including Brown’s wife Amy and the National Republican Senatorial Committee, called the ads “disgusting” and “inexcusable,” arguing that they mocked a veteran’s combat injuries for political gain.
 Gunter rejected the criticism, stating that the imagery was intended to portray Brown’s political ties to the “Washington swamp” and that he does not “judge people based on appearances.”

-Dispute with Trump campaign

-In June 2024, following Donald Trump's endorsement of Sam Brown in the Nevada Republican Senate primary, Gunter posted on X (formerly Twitter) suggesting that the endorsement was the result of a "pay for play" arrangement.
+Following Donald Trump's endorsement of Sam Brown in the Nevada Republican Senate primary, Gunter posted on X (formerly Twitter) suggesting that the endorsement was the result of a "pay for play" arrangement.
 The Trump campaign responded by rejecting the accusation.
 Senior advisor Chris LaCivita wrote on X that the claim was “proof point as to why @DrJeffGunter didn’t earn the endorsement of @realDonaldTrump,” adding that Gunter had “a habit of making up crap” and that “President Trump makes his own decisions and this is another example of him choosing wisely.”

+2026 U.S. House campaign

+Gunter was then a candidate for the United States House of Representatives in 2026 in Nevada's 3rd congressional district.
+He placed third in the Republican primary, losing to Martin O'Donnell.